SAP/project-kb/prospector/README.md

 ####

-You can set the `use_llm_<...>` parameters in `config.yaml` for fine-grained control over LLM support in various aspects of Prospector's phases.
+You can set the `use_llm_<...>` parameters in *config.yaml* for fine-grained control over LLM support in various aspects of Prospector's phases.
 Each `use_llm_<...>` parameter allows you to enable or disable LLM support for a specific aspect:

 - **`use_llm_repository_url`**: Choose whether LLMs should be used to obtain the repository URL.
-When not using this option, please provide `--repository` as a command line argument.
+When using this option, you can omit the `--repository` flag as a command line argument and run prospector with `./run_prospector.sh CVE-2020-1925`.
-- **`use_llm_commit_rule`**: Choose whether an additional rule should be applied after the other rules, which checks if a commit is security relevant.
-This rule invokes an LLM-powered service, which takes the diff of a commit and returns whether it is security-relevant or not.
-Whichever model and temperature is specified in `config.yaml`, will also be used in this rule.

 ## 👩‍💻 Development Setup